 Do video game makes you violent?

 Whenever we see the news talking about video games these days, it seems like it’s always the same thing.
-Do video games make you violent?
-But things are changed a lot since the 90s era.
+Do video games violent?
+Do you really need to worry?
+Things are changed a lot since the 90s era.
 Let’s change the conversation, Let’s move beyond this he said or she said the style of argument that these topics been mired in for decades.

 Instead, we need to get down to the real story.
 What’s the scientific data and real-world analysis told us?
 Do video games actually make people more violent?